 *Bridge students are not eligible for any form of financial aid.

 - The Director of the Bridge Program is the academic advisor to the Bridge students.
 She will assist Bridge students in selecting their academic programs in accordance with the students' needs and interests.

 - Bridge students enjoy full Marist College library and computing privileges.

 - Bridge students will receive Marist College ID cards and campus parking permits at the Bridge Orientation in late August.
 They will be entitled to use all student services and attend all college events open to Marist students.

 Procedure for Applying to the Bridge Program

 - Complete the online Marist College application form.
 THE DEADLINE FOR COMPLETED APPLICATIONS IS MAY 13th.

-- Upon academic acceptance, the student will be required to meet with the Director of the Bridge Program and make a $50 deposit, which will be applied to subsequent tuition fees.
+- Upon academic acceptance, the student will be required to meet with the Director of the Bridge Program.

 Admission to the Bridge Program